 There are many ways to celebrate New Year’s Eve.
 Some will reflect on the past year or look forward to the year ahead with new resolutions.
 Others may honor the day by attending a New Year’s Eve party.

-However you choose to ring in the new year, you can find out more about the holiday by learning the answers to the following frequently asked questions about New Year’s Eve.
+However you choose to ring in the new year, you can learn more about the holiday by learning the answers to the following frequently asked questions about New Year’s Eve.
 Also, check out our quotes, toasts, resolutions, and captions.

 When is New Year’s Eve?